sand-knight/SSHTM/README.md

-### Dettagli logici d'implementazione
+### Implementation idea

-Lo scaffold principale conserva lo stato dell'ultima sezione visitata; ognuna è definita da un appmenu ed un body diverso che saranno implementati separatamente cercando di separare il più possibile i vari ambiti, che sono:
+The state of the main scaffold is the last visited section; every section has a different appmenu and body, which will be implemented trying to separate the code of the following areas:

-1. Hosts : Le macchine conosciute verso la quale si può aprire un terminale.
-Un host è univocamente identificato da un indirizzo, un utente, una password, un numero di porto.
-Un terminale può essere aperto verso un host dall'utente.
-Una collezione di terminali aperti è associata (istanziata) dall'host a cui sono associati.
-Esiste **un solo speciale host**, i cui terminali sono aperti verso la macchina locale Android.
+1. Hosts : Known machines, towards which terminals can be opened.
+Each host is uniquely identified by address, username and port, and is associated with (instances) the collection of terminals opened towards it.
+When starting the app, every terminal collection will be empty.
+There is **one special** host, which represent the local Android shell.
-2. Scripts : Semplici file di testo, importabili o scrivibili.
-Pianifichiamo che l'app comprenda lo shebang.
-Facoltativo: uno script esistente può essere eseguito su un subset di hosts definibile in una finestra popup di volta in volta.
+2. Scripts : Simple text files, which can be imported or written in-app.
+Maybe the app will understand the shebang?
+On tap, the user can select a subset of the hosts on which the tapped script will be executed.
-3. Actions : Associazioni (script, subset(Host)) per permettere una veloce esecuzione degli script.
-Facoltativo: eventuali homescreen widget mostreranno azioni.
+3. Actions : (script, subset(Host)) associations, for a quick script execution.
+Maybe a homescreen widget can make use of actions?
-4. Tasks : Facoltativo: Associazioni (Actions, AndroidEvent) per l'automazione.
+4. Tasks : (Actions, AndroidEvent) associations, for automation.
-5. Logs : stdin,stdout e stderr saranno salvati in file di testo, raggruppati per batch di esecuzione.
+5. Logs : stdin,stdout e stderr will be saved in text files, grouped by their execution batch of origin.

-### Dettagli sullo stato
+### Diary of the state management

-Cubit per gestire `<Host< Terminal[] >>[]` (punto 1) è "globale" (padre di Material App) perché ci sono più route che hanno bisogno dello stato degli host: gli sheet associati ad ogni host, il side drawer, i menu per il lancio degli script, la pagina di definizione di una action.
+Cubit to manage `<Host< Terminal[] >>[]` (1) is "global" (wraps Material App) because many routes are going need the state of the hosts.
-I terminali salvati nello stato hanno una copia della lavagna, così che lo stato sia salvato.
-La pagina widget è stateless.
+Terminals are saved from route change by holding a reference to the terminal view.
+The terminal page is stateless.